abbreviatedman/avec-vous-client/README.md

 #### As a logged-in user, I want to:

 - [ ] see my sentences
+- [ ] see with a number on the header icon how many invites I have
 - [ ] see my profile
 - [ ] Edit my bio
 - [ ] ask to join a story